kobbas/mqttweather/readme.md

-This is an implementation for the Makerlife Weatherstation to push data via MQTT to for example Homeassistant.
-To get it work with homeassistant a MQTT broker has to be configured and filled in to the code.
-Also some the sensors has to be added to HA.
+This is a python script for the Makerlife Weatherstation to push data via MQTT to e.g. Homeassistant.
+To get it work with homeassistant, a MQTT broker has to be configured and filled in to the script.
+Also a couple of sensors has to be added to HA.

 The data is pushed every 5 min.
-The time to can be changed if interval time is changed.
-The wind measurement is done per 20 secoconds and 15 rounds for each publish.
+The time to can be changed if the interval variable is changed.
+The wind measurement is done during the interval secoconds.
+Each publish consits of 15 measurement rounds.

 Example of configuration.yaml:
 ```yaml